jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 That's why all characters, from Hogwarts students to Jedi Knights, Lord Voldemort to Sith Lords, don't battle using emotions.
 They fight with real-life objects like wands and lightsabers.

-We binge on Netflix because we relish finding out if the light or dark side better controls the power of magic, the Force, and, most important, technology.
+We can binge-watch so much because we relish finding out if the heroes or villains better controls the power of magic, the Force, and, most important, technology.

 But unlike us, the protagonists can't sit back and enjoy the story.